Akufo-Addo takes oath as Ghana’s new president - Nigeria Today

 But the 58-year-old encouraged Ghanaians to get behind Akufo-Addo and on Wednesday showed his successor round the seat of government, Flagstaff House, in Accra.

-The post Akufo-Addo takes oath as Ghana’s new president appeared first on The Independent Uganda:.
+The post Akufo-Addo takes oath as Ghana’s new president appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG